shubsmastan/grocery-store-app/README.md

 ## How It Was Made

-- I learnt how to use the hooks in react to update the shopping basket.
+- Using state hooks to conditionally render items in React.
-- I learnt how to use routes to create a seemless path through the app.
+- Using React Router to create routes to different pages of the app.
-- I used Git to take regular snapshots and maintain a good workflow.
+- Using Git to take regular snapshots and maintain a good workflow.
-- I used Bootstrap to style the elements like the cards and header.
+- Using Bootstrap to style the elements such as cards and header and use modals.
+- Using Redux to manage the state throughout the app (2.0.1 update).

 ## Author